The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Comparison with Early JWST Results

 \section{Comparison with Early JWST Results}

 The JWST has already started to make revolutionary new measurements of high redshift galaxy populations \citep{Donnan22,Finkelstein_2023,Bouwens_2023,Harikane_2023}.
 Interestingly, these early results suggest large populations of UV luminous galaxies even at $z \sim 11-17$.
 In addition, some galaxies have estimated stellar masses as large as $M_\star \gtrsim 10^{10}-10^{11}{\rm M}_\odot$ at redshifts as high as $z \sim 9$ \citep{Labbe23}.
 Most of these detections are photometric candidate galaxies, selected via the Lyman-break technique, and so their redshift estimates await spectroscopic confirmation.
-Moreover, it will be important to further assess the purity of the $z \gtrsim 10$ JWST photometric samples: since the abundance of potential lower redshift interloping galaxies likely outnumbers that of the $z \gtrsim 10$ galaxies by a large factor, even interlopers with rare/unusual spectra could be an important source of contamination \citep{Furlanetto22}.
+Thus far, where spectroscopic confirmations do exist \citep{harikane2023pure} they mostly agree -- at least qualitatively -- with the findings from the photometric galaxies.
+Nevertheless, it will be important to further assess the purity of the $z \gtrsim 10$ JWST photometric samples: since the abundance of potential lower redshift interloping galaxies likely outnumbers that of the $z \gtrsim 10$ galaxies by a large factor, even interlopers with rare/unusual spectra could be an important source of contamination \citep{Furlanetto22}.
 For example, a $z \sim 16$ candidate galaxy \citep{Donnan22} turned out to be a dusty $z \sim 5$ star-forming galaxy with strong H-$\alpha$ and [OIII] emission lines \citep{Arrabal23}, as suggested earlier based on a secondary redshift solution and nearby $z \sim 5$ neighboring galaxies \citep{Naidu22} (see also \citealt{Zavala23}).
 In addition, updated instrumental calibrations have led to downward revisions in the photometric redshift estimates for at least some candidate galaxies from early JWST images \citep{Adams23}.
 Also, the current UVLF estimates are sensitive to the precise likelihood threshold adopted for accepting candidate galaxies \citep{Bouwens_2023}.

 Finally, the total number of JWST candidate galaxies and the volume probed are still relatively small.
 Hence, while the early JWST results may suggest more $z \gtrsim 10$ star formation than previously thought, future efforts are required to achieve fully robust UVLF measurements in this era.